stuburger/yafl/README.md

 ## The **Section** Component

 Section components give your forms depth.
-The `name` prop of a `<Section />` will become the key of an object value in your form.
+The `name` prop of a `<Section />` will become the key of an object value in your Form.
 If a `<Field />` appears anywhere in a sections children it will be a property of that section.
 So, for example, the following piece of JSX

 ```jsx
 // Leaving out some required props for the sake of brevity